Debiday/gr-documents/spark-dgraph-connector/CONTRIBUTING.md

   - 📝 Are you updating documentation?
 Copy this [template](https://github.com/Debiday/gr-documents/blob/main/spark-dgraph-connector/DOCUMENTATION.md).
   - 💻 Are you changing functionality?
 Copy this [template](https://github.com/Debiday/gr-documents/blob/main/spark-dgraph-connector/FUNCTIONALITY.md).
 2. Fill in all sections of the template
-3. Add it in the description of your pull request!
+3. Insert the completed template in the description of your pull request

 ## Styleguide